 The right of habitation and use

-It is, therefore, a type of restricted usufruct ; in fact, the right of habitation and use will be governed by the regulations applicable to usufruct in terms not specifically included in the Civil Code and not contemplated in the constitutive title.
+It is, therefore, a type of restricted usufruct ; in fact, the right of habitation and use will be governed by the regulations applicable to usufruct in the terms not specifically included in the Civil Code and not contemplated in the constitutive title.

 Similarities and differences